PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 The Python named parameters are ***extensively*** in PySimpleGUI.
 They are key in making the code compact, readable, and trivial to write.

-As you'll learn in later sections that discuss the parameters to the Elements, there are a LOT of options avilable to you should you choose to use them.
+As you'll learn in later sections that discuss the parameters to the Elements, there are a LOT of options available to you, should you choose to use them.
 The `Text Element` has 15 parameters that you can change.
 This is one reason why PyCharm is suggested as your IDE... it does a fantastic job of displaying documentation as you type in your code.

 ### That's *The* *Basics*